scalatra/scalatra-website/guides/databinders.md

 * validations are taken care of right at the front door of your application.
 Bad data never gets deep into your stack.
 * error handling and validation failures are extremely convenient, and you can use Scala's pattern matching to determine appropriate responses.

-To see how Scalatra's databinders work, let's make a TodoList application.
+To see how Scalatra's databinders work, let's create a TodoList application.
 It'll allow you to use Scalatra's new databinder support to validate incoming data and do data-related work by executing queries in commands.

+## Generating the project

 Generate a new project.
 We'll use `org.scalatra.example.databinding` domain as a namespace, you can change to your own domain throughout the codebase.

 ```bash
 g8 scalatra/scalatra-sbt.g8